recordingpreservation/nrpf-website/_grants/cfp-nrpf-grants-2025.md

 This call for proposals does not offer grants to individuals.

 In rare cases, NRPF may offer grants to entities that are not bona fide non-profit organizations, in cases when collections are of exceptional cultural and historical significance.
 In most such cases, however, the Foundation would request that applicants seek a fiscal sponsor that is a non-profit entity.

+If you have questions about your organiztion's eligibility, please [contact NRPF]({% link _pages/contact.md %}) or send email directly to [info@recordingpreservation.org](mailto:info@recordingpreservation.org?subject=2025%20NRPF%20Grant%20Information%20Request).
+In your message, identify your organization (or the organization that you would be applying on behalf of) and include a brief description of the project that you intend to propose.

 ## Are commercial releases possible outcomes of a proposed project?